Marius-PA/ComputerScienceNotes/2024_Notes/jan_15-20/network.md

 - Once the channel is free, the data is sent.

 ## Hidden node problem

+- interferes with the data transmission.
+- two devices within range of a commun wireless device
+- not within range of each other
+- not aware the other person is connected to the network
+- might send data at the same time, causing collisions

+- 3 devices, two of which are not within range of each other but there are within range of the common third

 # Request to Send/Clear to Send (RTS/CTS)